oesmith/puffing-billy/README.md

 everything as requests are automatically recorded and played back.
 With cache persistence you can take tests completely offline.

+The cache works with all types of requests and will distinguish between different POST requests to the same URL.

+### Params

 ```ruby
 Billy.configure do |c|
   c.cache = true